datahub-project/datahub/docs/deploy/aws.md

         paths:
           - /*
 ```
-Do not use latest or debug tags for any of the image as those are not supported and present only due to legacy reasons.
-Please use head or tags specific for versions like v0.8.40.
-For production we recommend using version specific tags not head.
+Do not use the 'latest' or 'debug' tags for any of the images, as those are not supported and are present only due to legacy reasons.
+Please use 'head' or version-specific tags, like v0.8.40.
+For production, we recommend using version-specific tags, not 'head'.

 You need to request a certificate in the AWS Certificate Manager by following this
 [guide](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html), and replace certificate-arn with